olinlibrary/library-website/_posts/2018-1-13-Holiday_Happening.md

 layout: post
 title:  the Holiday Happening
 date:   2017-12-02 15:27:28 -0400
+toc: true
 categories:
 ---

 ### Here's a different kind of page.

 I really don't know what will be appropriate to put here.
 I think that there's an image of Carment that'd suit quite well.
 Perhaps this on?

 ![2017 Invitation, including faculty photobooth from the first Happening, 2015](/assets/img/Happening.jpg) *Small [interactive invite](http://rewritethelibrary.org/holiday2017/), courtesy of Adam Novotny.*

  Goodnight.

 #### A Bear?
  So we had an interactive Bear.
 It began with a meeting and an amazon product.

 ![photo of carmen papalia talk, Olin college Library 2015](/assets/img/theBear.png)

  [Happening Bear Code](https://github.com/phuston/holidaybear), Courtesy of Patrick Huston, '18

  Create (and add) the most incongruous, but suprisingly relevant, mixed/multi-media catalog record

 - LC Catalog it (create Subject Fields)
 - Create supplemental Markdown elements to capture it.
 - Larger Exercise